AdChengyaoYu/AdChengyaoYu.github.io/index.md

 ## About Me

+## About Me

 Hi!
 I’m Chengyao Yu.
-I am currently a master student from the Department of Statistics and Data Science at Southern University of Science and Technology, where I have the fortune to be mentored by Professor Bing-yi Jing.
-I hope to discuss statistical research topics with everyone.
+I will be joining the Department of Statistics and Data Science at Southern University of Science and Technology (SUSTech) as a master's student in Fall 2025.
+I’m excited to work on theoretical and applied statistical problems and hope to engage with the broader research community.
+I look forward to collaborating and learning from others in the field.

 ---